 A typical respiratory rate in the sick is about 15-20 breaths/min and the tidal volume is about 700-900 mL.
 When patients get even sicker, their respiratory rate is even higher, while the tidal volume may get reduced.

 Therefore, we see that the term "ineffective breathing pattern" is used to confuse nurses with an attempt to promote an idea that sick people do not get enough oxygen because they breathe too little air.
-The real story is opposite.
-They do not get enough O2 in cells due to hyperventilation.
+The real story is the opposite.
+They do not get enough O2 in their cells due to hyperventilation.
 There is no evidence that sick people and even severely sick people commonly breathe too little air (hypoventilation).

 Cases with reduced ventilation or hypoventilation do exist, but they are rare.
 Hypoventilation normally leads to alveolar hypercapnia and arterial hypercapnia which can easily be confirmed by arterial CO2 measurements.